storyprotocol/documentation/docs/Introduction/what-is-story.md

 ## The "Why"

-First, the problem: Creators want to make sure their IP (a legal concept) is protected, easy to license, and monetize.
-Right now this is done via the traditional legal system, where handling infringement on IP requires lawyers, is extremely expensive, and is time consuming.

-Additionally, allowing others to use your IP and grow it requires cutting one-to-one licensing deals which requires more lawyers, more money, and is unscalable.
-As a result, most licensing simply doesn't happen.
+Story solves a big problem for IP owners: in the digital age, when artists, musicians, writers, and even developers share their work online, it’s easy for others to use or change it without crediting them, and they often don't get paid fairly if their work becomes popular or valuable.
+This can be discouraging for people who want to share their ideas and creations but don’t want to lose control over them.

-And there's another major issue: the sheer speed and superabundance of AI-generated media is outpacing the current IP system that was designed for physical replication.
+Additionally, the sheer speed and superabundance of AI-generated media is outpacing the current IP system that was designed for physical replication.
 In many cases, [LLMs are trained on and are producing copyrighted data](https://twitter.com/BriannaWu/status/1823833723764084846).

-We need to automate and make more efficient the licensing of IP.
+Story fixes this by providing a way for creators to share their work with built-in protection.
+When someone (including an AI model) uses a song, image, or any creative work that’s registered on Story, the system automatically tracks who the original creator is and makes sure they get credited.
+Plus, if that work generates revenue—say someone remixes a song and it earns money—the original creator automatically receives their fair share.

 ## The "How"